JacoMalan1/strain/README.md

 ## ⚠️ Warning ⚠️

-This project is currently in the **ALPHA** stage.
+This project is currently in the v0.x stage.
 There may be many bugs and it is not even guaranteed that it will compile/run at all.
 That said, please report any bugs by filing an issue on the GitHub page.
 Please label your issues with the relevant labels.

-In addition to the project being in **ALPHA**, the nature of this program is to create very taxing workloads on a processor.
+In addition to the project being v0.x, the nature of this program is to create very taxing workloads on a processor.
 Without proper cooling this could result in the processor reaching unsafe temperature.
 Please exercise caution and equip a CPU temperature reading program to make sure your CPU does not burn out.

 A good CPU monitoring tool on GNU/Linux is [lm_sensors](https://wiki.archlinux.org/title/Lm_sensors).

 ## Description